Meneth/PB-git/README.md

 - [Reddit](http://www.reddit.com/message/compose/?to=Meneth)

 #### What the modules do:
 - `Gender Equality`: People of both genders can staff all council positions and command armies.
-All non-Muslim realms start with Absolute Cognatic succession (Note: not compatible with SWMH)
+All non-Muslim realms start with Absolute Cognatic succession
 - `No Assaults`: Holdings cannot be assaulted during sieges
 - `Vanilla Demesne Laws`: Vanilla demesne laws are restored, rather than Project Balance's new set of demesne laws.
 Crown laws are unaffected
 - `No Ahistorical Empires`: Only two empires have dejure land; Byzantium and the HRE